Leo-Corporation/Status-Web/src/statusfy/content/2021-08-27_elements-of-the-website-aren't-displaying-correctly..md

 Some elements of the website aren't displaying correctly.

 ::: update Monitoring | 2021-08-27T10:35:32.580Z
-The issue isn't fixed yes, but the problem is probably linked to TailwindCSS classes.
+The issue isn't fixed yet, but the problem is probably linked to TailwindCSS classes.
 We are monitoring and following closely the ongoing situation.
 Websites below are impacted:
 - leocorporation.dev
 - privacy.leocorporation.dev
 - gavilya.leocorporation.dev